slarsendisney/personal-site/MD/Articles/SOS/SOS.md

 type: "Article"
 path: "/articles/sams-hackathon-guide"
 title: "Sam's Hackathon Survival Guide 💪"
-desc: "A creative cheat sheat to help you get off to a running start."
+desc: "A creative cheat sheet to help you get off to a running start."
 year: 2019
+date: 2019-09-13
 ---

 I put this together as my way of giving back.
 I hope that it might help you get hacking smarter and faster ⚡️.